xlwang/queryprovenance/src/experiments/README.md

   * (If I don't delete state, the file system runs out of disk space!)
   * This will cache results and not execute an experimental run if there is already a record for it...

-* Don't pass any parameters to run experiments for _all_ plots

-        python harness.py run

 * Use the `--dryrun` flag to print the java commands that will be executed but not run them

         python harness.py --dryrun run <plotid>